WaleedAlzamil80/CSE231s-UG2018---Advanced-Computer-Programming-Lap6/README.md

 # Exception Handling Assignment

+This assignment requires you to write a program that can read and reorder containers in an ARXML file.
+ARXML stands for Autosar XML, which is a format used by AUTOSAR (AUTomotive Open System ARchitecture), a standardization initiative for the automotive industry.

+## Task Description

+Your program should perform the following steps:

-Write a program that reads an ARXML file containing a list of containers, each with a unique ID, and reorders the containers alphabetically by their name sub- container “"SHORT-NAME"”.
+- Read an ARXML file that contains a list of containers, each with a unique ID and a name sub-container “SHORT-NAME”.

-The program should write the reordered containers to a new ARXML file.

-ARXML stands for Autosar xml

-Autosar stands for AUTomotive Open System ARchitecture
+- Reorder the containers alphabetically by their name sub-container “SHORT-NAME”.

+- Write the reordered containers to a new ARXML file with the same name as the input file, but with “_mod.arxml” appended to it.
+For example, if the input file is “Rte_Ecuc.arxml”, the output file should be “Rte_Ecuc_mod.arxml”.

 ## Requirements:

-- 1- The name of the arxml file shall be an argument which needs to passed through the command line.
+- The name of the arxml file shall be an argument which needs to passed through the command line.

-- 2- If the file is not having .arxml extension then you should trigger a user defined handled exception “NotVaildAutosarFileException”.
+- If the input file doesn't have an .arxml extension, user-defined exception called “NotValidAutosarFileException”.

-- 3- If the file is empty, then you should trigger user defined unhandled exception “EmptyAutosarFileException”
+- If the input file is empty, your program should throw a user-defined exception called “EmptyAutosarFileException”.

-- 4- The output file shall be named as the same of the input file concatenated with “_mod.arxml”
+- The output file shall be named as the same of the input file concatenated with “_mod.arxml”
 • e.g. if the input was named “Rte_Ecuc.arxml” then the output should be “Rte_Ecuc_mod.arxml”.

-- 5- Assume any missing requirement.
+- If any requirement is missing or unclear, you should make reasonable assumptions and document them in your code.

+## Files Description:

+- **ArxmlSorter.java**: This is the class where you should implement your program logic.

+- **Empty.arxml**: This is an empty ARXML file for testing the empty file case.

+- **Normal.arxml**: This is a normal ARXML file for testing the normal case.

+- **Report_Lap_6.docx**: This is a Word document for testing the wrong extension case.

+- **test_cases.bat**: This is a batch file that runs your program with different input files for testing purposes.